 Findings

-- Each order-of-magnitude compute increase yielded only +1.83 pp persuasion among chat-tuned models.
+- Each order-of-magnitude increase in compute yielded only +1.59–1.83 pp of persuasion (holding post-training constant).

-- The simple “information” prompt was the most persuasive strategy (+27% over basic); moral reframing and deep canvassing underperformed.
+- The “information” prompt was the most persuasive strategy (+27% over baseline); moral reframing and deep canvassing underperformed a basic prompt.

 Connections